 Rushing around doing errands, we are less mindful of our surroundings.
 Have you noticed that there are more car accidents and petty thefts during this time of year?
 Be smart, be safe.
 Pay more attention when you drive, pay more attention to your personal belongings when out and about.
 And most importantly, don’t forget to breathe.

-Joseph Pilates said “Above all, learn how to breathe correctly.”
+“Above all, learn how to breathe correctly.”

 “Breathing is the first act of life and the last.
 Our very life depends on it.
 Since we cannot live without breathing it is tragically deplorable to contemplate the millions and millions who have never mastered the art of correct breathing.”

 ”You must squeeze every atom of impure air from lungs until they are almost as free of air as a vacuum”.